 Conclude your cover letter.

 Your cover letter is just an introductory document.
 It does not need to include all past positions, credentials, etc.; that is what the resume is for.
-However, you do not want your letter to be bare bones either; finding balance is the key.
+However, you do not want your letter to be bare-bones either; finding balance is the key.
 Keep it concise and easy to read.
-If you are finding that you cannot keep it to one page, then re-read your cover letter and assess what elements are necessary and which are not.
+If you find that you cannot keep it to one page, then re-read your cover letter and assess what elements are necessary and which are not.

-If you need help let us know, we will help you secure interviews and land an excellent position even in a challenging economy!
+If you need help, let us know.
+We can help you secure interviews and land an excellent position even in a challenging economy!